Moving guide for students

-The Postal Service recommends that you complete your change of address form 30 days prior to your move date
+*The Postal Service recommends that you complete your change of address form 30 days prior to your move date.

-Be sure to label boxes.
-It will be less overwhelming to have clearly marked items and room locations for them.
+Label boxes: It will be less overwhelming to have clearly marked items and room locations for them.

 - Choose a truck rental or moving service.

 - Make your reservations in a timely manner based on the time of year you plan to move.

 - Start packing!

 - Contact current utility companies to disconnect old place and begin service at a new place.

 - If you plan to drive your car for the move, check the oil and fill your gas tank.

 - Having your vehicle properly serviced prior to the move can save a lot of time and hassle.